MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

 If customers have overdue payments, you must decide when and how to send them a reminder.
 In addition, you may want to debit their accounts for interest or fees.
 You can set up any number of reminder terms.

 > [!NOTE]
 > If you want to calculate interest on overdue payments, you can do so when you create reminders.
-If, however, you just want to calculate interest and inform your customers about this without sending reminders, you should use [finance charge memos](finance-setup-finance-charges.md).
-For more information, see [Reminders](receivables-collect-outstanding-balances.md#reminders) or [Finance Charges](receivables-collect-outstanding-balances.md#finance-charges), respectively.
+If, however, you just want to calculate interest and inform your customers about this without sending a reminder, use a [finance charge memo](finance-setup-finance-charges.md).
+For more information, see [Reminders](receivables-collect-outstanding-balances.md#reminders) or [Finance Charges](receivables-collect-outstanding-balances.md#finance-charges).

 ### Set up attachment and email body texts for communications

 On the **Reminder Terms Setup** page, you can set up attachment texts and standard email messages to use either for all reminder levels, or create specific messages for each level.
-For example, the message you send for the first reminder level might have a different tone or content than the fifth.
+For example, the message you send for the first reminder level might have a different tone or content than the second or third.
 To create attachment and email message texts for all levels, choose **Customer Communication** at the top of the page.
 To create messages for specific lines, on the **Reminder Level** FastTab, choose a line and then choose the **Customer Communication** action on the FastTab.

 By default, attachment and email texts use your language setting.
 If you issue reminders to customers in other countries, however, you might want to communicate in different languages.
 You can create texts for each language that [!INCLUDE [prod_short](includes/prod_short.md)] supports by using the **Add text for language** action.
 If you do, ensure that the languages are the same for attachment texts and email texts.
 If they don't match, and the reminder term has more than one level, the automation might not be able to customize the message for one or more levels.
 To verify that the languages match, use the **Overview communications** action and compare the communications for the texts.